Bear Grylls Gear

 If you’re not consuming sufficient carbohydrates, you’ll likely need to take a supplement.
 While a keto marathon training plan can reduce carbohydrate utilization during exercise, there have not been any reported ergogenic benefits.
 In other words, you likely won’t achieve your PR if you’re following a low carb diet for exercise.
 There is sound evidence that high carbohydrate availability is desirable in the competition setting where it may contribute to optimal performance.

 There simply isn’t enough research yet to discount this dietary strategy for endurance performance.
 However, studies of elite athletes chronically adapted to low-carbohydrate diets has uncovered one unexpected finding— their extraordinary ability to produce energy at very high rates purely from the oxidation of fat.
 Incorporating more fat and protein in response to the reduction of dietary carbs has led to concerns on the effect of low-carb dieting on lipids; specifically, LDL cholesterol.
-Recent systematic reviews of low-carb diets on lipids demonstrate a neutral to a small increase in LDL but a favorable triglycerides reduction and an increase in HDL cholesterol, particularly those assigned to the very low-carb intervention.
+Recent systematic analysis of low-carb diets on lipids demonstrate a neutral to a small increase in LDL but a favorable triglycerides reduction and an increase in HDL cholesterol, particularly those assigned to the very low-carb intervention.

 A 4-fold increase in plasma glycerol in combination with a much smaller increase in plasma NEFA during intermittent sprints also indicated a significant contribution of fat utilization and the aerobic metabolism (Chang et al., 2015; McCartney et al., 1986).
 In addition, subjects with greater aerobic capacity are more able to maintain power output during later stages of repeated sprints (Bishop and Edge, 2006; Brown et al., 2007).
 Thus, the increased fat oxidation rate and muscle-glycogen sparing effect after long-term adaptation to LCHF diets may be helpful to maintain and/or improve performance in latter stages in these sports.
 Before medications, carbohydrate control has been the cornerstone of glycemic control in both type 1 and type 2 diabetes.
 These enzymatic changes after LCHF diets may account for the increase in the fat oxidation rate.
 The potential effects of long-term adaptation to LCHF diets on endurance performance are presented in Figure 1.